damianoalves/Flask-API/README.md

 This is a Flask API that I will keep improving with new features and functionalities.
 This boilerplate can be used as a template for bigger projects.

+ ## 🔴 I'll start to improve this project again after a couple of years

 ### Introduction

 The “micro” in microframework means Flask aims to keep the core simple but extensible.
 Flask won’t make many decisions for you, such as what database to use.